Your New Community Network

 What is Quickstart?

 We are pleased to announce a new service called the Community Network Quickstart Program to support communities that are considering deploying or extending their broadband networks.
-In conjunction with NEO Partners, LLC, we hope to provide communities with realistic options, costs, and basic background for a variety of deployment opportunities.
+In conjunction with GEO Partners, LLC, we hope to provide communities with realistic options, costs, and basic background for a variety of deployment opportunities.

 Our goal is to very rapidly provide communities with some estimates of different network costs as well as recommendations for a realistic plan to improve Internet access.
 The Community Network Quickstart does not replace a feasibility study or more advanced consulting.